curtispuetz/pypp-docs/docs/lang_features/for_loops.md

 ## Enumerate, Zip, and Reversed

 - Enumerate, zip, and reversed can only be used in for loops (i.e. you cannot assign the result of calling one of them to a variable)
-- Enumerate, zip, and reversed can be about 2.5, 5, and 10 times slower respectivly than using `range`
+- Enumerate, zip, and reversed can be about 2.5, 5, and 10 times slower, respectively, than using `range`
-    - In many practical cases there is no noticable performance difference
+    - In many practical cases, there is no noticeable performance difference
 - The Python 'start' argument for enumerate is not supported

 ## Range